 Is the retreat center public property?

 No, it is private property.
-We encourage community engagement and have weekly classes and several events open to the community, but as any organization we reserve the right to be autonomous and true to our mission.
+We encourage community engagement and have weekly classes and events open to the community.

 Can I bring my pet?